 Cleared Traditional

-Class II Neurology device cleared through predicate-based substantial equivalence - typically does not require clinical trials.
+Class II Neurology device cleared through predicate-based substantial equivalence.

 Download Printable Device Report (PDF)